hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	  rows/cols, then it will continue to adjust such Err tagged cell addresses, if possible.
 	  Do keep this in mind.

-* TODO: It adjusts cell addresses in =expressions, when pasting between cells.
+* copy/cut-paste operation adjusts cell addresses in =expressions, when pasting into a cell.

 	However at same time it also respects $-prefixed fixed celladdress parts notation.
 	So such cell address parts which are $-prefixed will not be changed.